Voltaire said, “God gave us the gift of life; it is up to us to give ourselves the gift of living well.”

 Thinking back, I have a distinct memory that comes to mind, and it’s stayed with me for almost 20+ years.

-That night I sat outside the office and watched his car, positively admiring it and dreaming up plans in my head of how one day I would have that car.
-The next day he offered me a few minutes of his time by giving me some real life advice on how he monetized opportunities that came across his life.
-Perhaps the most important advice he gave me however, was what helped me to become a millionaire today.
-Although it sounded a simple, it penetrated my mind and soul to this very day in an ambiguous way.
+That night I sat outside the office and watched his car, admiring it and dreaming up of how one day I would have it.
+The next day he offered me a few minutes of his time by giving me some real-life advice on how he monetized opportunities that came across his life.
+Perhaps the most important advice he gave me, however, was what helped me to become a millionaire today.
+Although it sounded simple, it penetrated my mind and soul to this very day in an ambiguous way.

 “If your WHY (dream) is big enough, the how’s don’t matter as you’ll find a way to make it happen!”

 Maybe I do not know you and have never met you, but I am convinced that if you really want to take total control of your life, where you came from has little to do with that person you would like to be.